 5. Treat Your Employees Fairly

 Practically, fairness and ethical leadership in the workplace means providing advancement and development opportunities to all staff.
-It also entails managing conflict in an equitable way and not discriminating against any individual employee.
+It also entails managing conflict equitably and not discriminating against any individual employee.

 This study shows that “A positive work environment was more likely to occur when employees had a moderate to high sense of equity, which influenced factors related to acceptance of change, a stronger commitment to the organization, and better understanding and agreement with organizational goals.
 Study findings reaffirm the need for administrators to support organizational justice through expanded use of work team processes whereby staff are involved in assessing organizational functionality and recommending improvements.”

 Taking time to recognize your employee’s achievements publicly is a guaranteed way to earn the respect and commitment of your team.
 From your newest employee to your most established veteran worker, recognition for a job well done or a goal achieved is the single most effective way to motivate and energize your employees.

 Take the time at the beginning of your team meetings to share individual and team achievements and encourage clapping and cheering from your team.
 Placing time for recognition at the beginning of the meeting shows that you value your people first and will also energize the team for the rest of the meeting.

 Productivity research highlights that you should not only recognize high achievers because that will only benefit the top 5% of employees.
 The real benefits come in recognizing the whole team for their progress and commitment.